-Founded by complementary therapists Mandy Barter and Liz Lee and officially launched at the Forbury Hotel in Reading in 2015, to date the charity has provided nearly 5,000 complementary therapy treatments and over 40 courses in Tai Chi and Mindfulness.
+Founded by complementary therapists Mandy Barter and Liz Lee and officially launched at the Forbury Hotel in Reading in 2015, to date the charity has provided over 5,500 complementary therapy treatments and over 50 courses in Tai Chi, Mindfulness and Yoga.

-We have adapted in recent months, setting up a virtual service, to ensure we continue to support people living with cancer across Berkshire.
+We have adapted during the pandemic setting up a virtual service, to ensure we continue to support people living with cancer across Berkshire.

 Read the amazing journey of the charity so far and personal stories from people who have used the service and have supported us along the way:

 Lets start at the very beginning; an idea in 2013 that grew and grew… A passion to make a difference and to make complementary therapies accessible to everyone with a diagnosis of cancer right at the very start of their journey and to complement their conventional treatment.
 A holistic approach dealing with mind, body and spirit.

 Registering as a charity in June 2015 – We were incredibly lucky to have the breadth of experience and expertise from our trustees to guide and shape the charity to what it has become.
 We had the support from the NHS Berkshire Cancer Centre to deliver this service to people with cancer.
 We started with 9 therapists and 4 Meeter Greeters delivering Acupuncture, Reflexology and Massage at the Royal Berkshire Hospital and Bracknell Healthspace in July 2015.

 In 2017 we employed a part time Operations Manager Victoria.
 For the 2 years previously our charity ran completely on volunteers.
 Employing Victoria moved our systems and processes forward and we became more effective and efficient allowing us to grow and help more people.
 Our charity is still predominately volunteers giving over 400 volunteer hours per month.